alttch/eva3/doc/integrations/nodered.rst

 .. note::

-    In production environments it is better to use Node-Red JSON RPC component calls to control units.
-MQTT actions do not provide any result / feedback.
+    In production environments it is better to use JSON RPC calls to control units, as MQTT actions do not provide any result / feedback.

 Put "mqtt out" component on the flow: